TheMrAI/TheMrAI.github.io/content/contemplation/feedback/index.md

 prioritize others over themselves.
 They will tend to agree.
 Might have their own opinions, but disregard them quickly in favor of someone else's.
-They would take on willingly more work than they can manage, or can be so easily pressured into doing so that the pressurer doesn't even notice it.
+They would take on willingly more work than they can manage, or can be so easily pressured into doing so that their exploitation stays overlooked by everyone.
 They won't be able to deliver, won't complain about the overload and won't ask for help.
-They would rather burn themselves to the ground, rather than to disappoint others (perceived or otherwise).
+Likewise, they would rather burn themselves to the ground, than to disappoint others (perceived or otherwise).
 In the very extreme, their aptitude for pleasing can be so pervasive that they can't formulate what they want/desire, because that was secondary for so